-A headquarter company's functional currency (see definition and discussion below) could be a foreign currency or it could be the rand.
+A headquarter company's functional currency (see definition and discussion below) could be a foreign currency or the rand.

 Section 25D(4) applies to a headquarter company which has a functional currency other than the rand.
-In circumstances when a headquarter company's functional currency is rand the other provisions of section 25D must be considered.46
+In circumstances when a headquarter company's functional currency is the rand the other provisions of section 25D must be considered.50